JUSTARTOVER/JUSTARTOVER/README.md

 **justartover/justartover** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
-- 👀 I’m currently learning HTML5, CSS3, JS.
-- 👯 I’m looking to collaborate on ...
+- 👀 I’m looking to collaborate on ...
-- 🐌 I'm a beginner.
 - 💬 Ask me about ...
 - 📫 How to reach me?
 [Twitter](https://twitter.com/justartover) | [Instagram](https://www.instagram.com/justartover/)
 - ⚡ Fun fact: ...